foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 ---
-Title:   "OpenPGP ID: a specification to identify everyone (and everything)"
+Title:   "PGP ID: a specification to identify everyone (and everything)"
 Date:    2026-04-28T10:00:00+02:00
 Tags:    [ "openpgp", "identity", "specification", "eid", "ietf" ]
 categories: [ "News", "Solution" ]
 draft: false
 author: [ "Jean-Jacques Brucker", "Mnème" ]
-description: "We publish a first draft specification for OpenPGP entity identifiers (eids) — u4 for humans, u5 for any other entity.
+description: "We publish a draft specification for Entity IDentifiers (EIDs) — u4 for humans, u5 for any other entity — and their urn:eid: URN namespace.
 A foundational building block of the foopgp infrastructure."
 lang: en
 bg_image: "images/backgrounds/page-title.jpg"
 image: "images/solutions/identity.png"